demetgas/frontend-project/README.md

 # frontend-project
-A fully responsive frontend project for beginners using HTML, CSS, Javascript :),
+A fully responsive frontend project

 Credit to Brian Design